ADHD Burnout in Students: Signs & Support for Greenwich Families

 Why does ADHD burnout get worse during finals?

 Finals increase workload while reducing structure.
-When stress builds, cortisol levels can rise, making it harder for students to focus, think clearly, and retain information.
+When stress builds, it can become harder for students to focus, think clearly, organize information, and recover from academic pressure.

 How do you fix ADHD fatigue?